IEA says world needs 'laser-like focus' to bring down emissions

 However, a landmark UN report in October last year concluded that CO2 emissions must drop a dramatic 45 percent by 2030 -- and reach "net zero" by 2050 -- if the temperature rise is to held at the safer limit of 1.5C.
 The IEA said that under its Sustainable Development Scenario, global CO2 emissions would fall two thirds from 2018 by 2050, with net zero achieved in 2070.

-Under the plan, the share of fossil fuels in the energy mix would drop from 81 percent last year to 58 percent by 2040, compared with 78 percent on current and 74 percent on stated policies.
-The IEA said this change should be enough to limit the global temperature rise to below 1.8C, with a 50 percent chance of hitting the 1.5C target if CO2 can be taken removed from the atmosphere on a sufficient scale in the future.
+Under the plan, the share of fossil fuels in the energy mix would drop from 81 per cent last year to 58 percent by 2040, compared with 78 per cent on current and 74 per cent on stated policies.
+The IEA said this change should be enough to limit the global temperature rise to below 1.8C.

-Yet emissions from energy continue to rise, increasing 1.9 percent in 2018, the largest jump since 2013, the IEA said.
+Yet emissions from energy continue to rise, increasing 1.9 per cent in 2018, the largest jump since 2013, the IEA said.
 The Earth's surface has warmed 1C since the industrial era and is on track to heat up another 3C by the end of this century, sparking runaway climate change with catastrophic consequences.

-Birol said "the world urgently needs to put a laser-like focus on bringing down global emissions."
-He called for a "grand coalition" of governments, industry and citizens to tackle climate change.
-The IEA noted that increases in energy efficiency are crucial to its Sustainable Development Scenario.

-But the rate of improvement actually slowed to 1.2 percent in 2018, around half the average since 2010 and way short of the 3.0 percent annually needed on the sustainable pathway.
-Global energy demand jumped 2.3 percent in 2018, its largest increase since 2010, with China, the United States and India accounting for most of the gain.
+(AFP)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)